-Project RAIN in Camarillo is the latest county agency to participate in initiating a food separation process.
-The tenants, staff, and cooks, now separate and place their unwanted food scraps into a bin designated for organic materials.
+Project RAIN in Camarillo is the latest county agency participate in initiating a food separation The process. tenants, staff, and cooks, now separate and place unwanted food scraps into a bin designated for organic materials.

-RAIN's new countertop

-modification allows for easy disposal of organic materials, recyclables and trash.
+RAIN's new countertop modification allows for easy disposal of organic materials, recyclables and trash.
 The organic material disposed is sent to our local composting facility Agromin, where it will decompose to become a rich soil amendment.
 This simple procedural change is responsible for preserving natural resources, reducing the amount of discards sent to landfills, reducing the need for chemical fertilizers, and conserving water due to compost's strong ability to hold moisture.

-RAIN taken has it upon themselves to ensure the success of the program.
+RAIN has taken it upon the themselves to ensure success of the program.
 To assure tenants are disposing of the food properly, RAIN has assigned one tenant after each meal, to stand next to the receptacles and inform others to dispose correctly.